-Right now, individuals age 12 and up are eligible for the vaccine.
-Doctors, including pediatricians, recommend that everyone, including those age 12 to 17, should get vaccinated as soon as they are able to.
-Getting the COVID-19 vaccine will protect children and youth, and it will help to prevent spreading the virus to family and friends.
+Right now, individuals age 5 and up are eligible for the vaccine.
+Doctors, including pediatricians, recommend that everyone, including those age 5 to 11 and 12 to 17, should get vaccinated as soon as they are able to.

 COVID-19 has changed.
 It poses a serious health threat to younger people too, including children and youth.
-The new variants circulating in Manitoba have more serious outcomes for younger people than we saw earlier in the pandemic, with more young and healthy people requiring hospitalization and ICU care.
+The new variants circulating in Manitoba are more transmissible among younger people than we saw earlier in the pandemic, which means more young people are at risk for severe outcomes like hospitalization and ICU admission.
 A few children have died, and others are having long-term health issues even after they recover from the infection.

 There are three key reasons why children and youth should get the vaccine, even if you don’t feel they are risk from COVID-19: